CKOE-FM

-CKOE-FM is a Canadian FM radio station, broadcasting a contemporary christian format at 107.3 MHz in Moncton, New Brunswick.
-The station is branded as CKO-1, and should not be confused with Canada's defunct CKO radio news network.
+CKOE-FM was a Canadian FM radio station, broadcasting a contemporary christian format at 107.3 MHz in Moncton, New Brunswick.
+The station was branded as CKO-1, and should not be confused with Canada's defunct CKO radio news network.
 The station started as CKOE (Christ, King Of Everything) and later dropped the "E" to appeal to a wider, non-Christian audience.
+The station went off air permanently on May 31st, 2023.